lyqht/awesome-supabase/README.md

 - [How Fleeting Notes Migrated 1000+ Users from Firebase to Supabase (Stripe, Firebase, Supabase)](https://fleetingnotes.app/posts/migrating-from-firebase-to-supabase/) - Walks through the process of how Fleeting Notes (a note-taking application) migrated from Firebase to Supabase in terms of Stripe integration and its databases.
 - [Ultimate guide to testing on Supabase using pgTAP](https://usebasejump.com/blog/testing-on-supabase-with-pgtap) - How to test RLS policies and requests to Supabase.
 - [Migrating from Firebase to Supabase: Lessons Learned](https://emergence-engineering.com/blog/firestore-supabase-migration) - A detailed walkthrough of the migration workflow in terms of the various aspects of the BaaS, and their differences in terms of realtime subscriptions and data types.
+- [Supabase vs Firebase: Choosing the Right Backend for Your Project](https://www.jakeprins.com/blog/supabase-vs-firebase-2024) - A detailed comparison between Supabase and Firebase.
+Discover the key differences between the two platforms and the advantages of choosing Supabase over Firebase.